Introduction

 • Python is easy to debug and provides meaningful error messages

-• Python is a general purpose language, and (truely) object-oriented
+• Python is a general purpose language, and (truly) object-oriented

 • Python is free and open source.
 There are no limiting licences or any additional costs